Jerahus/SpaceHangryGarden/README.txt

 Find the stairs to progress to next level.

 Controls :
-- ZQSD : Move
+- ZQSD to move
-- Space : Place a bomb
+- Space to place a bomb
-- Escape : return on previous menu
+- Escape to return on previous menu